Wisteria Flower Myths and Contemporary Meanings

 Loved by some and disliked by others, Wisteria is a complicated plant that features bountiful purple blooms in eye-catching cascades.
 Wisteria may be controversial to grow in some parts of the world, but it is full of meaning that can be appreciated even without planting it.
-Here we’ll take you through everything you need to know about Wisteria flower meaning and symbolism, their history and origins, uses and benefits, plus learn about their cultural significance around the world.
+Here, we’ll take you through everything you need to know about Wisteria flower meaning and symbolism.

 Wisterias symbolize romance in most cultures where the plants are native.
 In Korea in particular, the Wister flower carries the meaning of devotion that transcends death.
 The Japanese also consider Wisteria a symbol of good luck, success, and longevity.